 Dectin-1 (an innate pattern recognition receptor essential for the control of fungal infections)

-CARD9 (caspase recruitment domain-containing protein 9, which is an adaptor molecule important in the production of IL-17 and for protection against fungal invasion)
+CARD9 (caspase recruitment domain-containing protein 9, which is an adaptor molecule important in the production of interleukin (IL)-17 and for protection against fungal invasion)

 Infants often present with refractory thrush, candidal diaper rash, or both.